 - Optionally push advanced data:

 - Check the box for Push interaction viewed as separate events to Google Tag Manager if you want to send interaction view events separate from the push frequency defined in step 3.
 E.g. if a lightbox pops up, it will immediately send an event.

 - Check the box for Push BlueConic events as separate events to Google Tag Manager if you want BlueConic events to also be passed to Google Tag Manager on as soon as they fire.

 Once you've set up and saved your connection, the icon at the top will reflect the status of the connection.

 There is an arrow going from Google Tag Manager to BlueConic, signifying that data is being imported.
-At the same time, there is also an arrow going the other way, meaning data is being also exported from BlueConic to Google Tag Manager.
-Also, the arrows are green, meaning the connection is ready to be used.
+At the same time, the arrow going the other way shows data is also being exported from BlueConic to Google Tag Manager.
+Also, the arrows are green, which shows the connection is ready to be used.